jao321/YClon_YPub/README.md

 | 26048436_1  | IGHV4-34*01 | IGHJ3*02 | gcgagagtgggaacagcatattgtggtggtgactgctatgatg |

-To execute YClon script, you can open a terminal window and run Python3 with the script file.
+To execute YClon, you can open a terminal window and run:

-              python3 path/YClon.py YClon_input_test_airr_only_essential_info.tsv
+              YClon YClon_input_test_airr_only_essential_info.tsv

+---
+# YPub
+To execute YPub , you can open a terminal window and run:

+              YPub --folder path/to/folder_with_repertoires_file

 ---
 # Arguments